juanmacUTP/FlutterGradientAppBar/README.md

-# Gradient App Bar
+# Flutter Gradient App Bar
-> NB: This is a fork of [new_gradient_app_bar](https://github.com/GUIKAR741/NewGradientAppBar), but with Flutter 3.10/Dart 3 support
+> This is a fork of [new_gradient_app_bar](https://github.com/GUIKAR741/NewGradientAppBar), but with Flutter 3.10/Dart 3 support.
+If you're still using Flutter 2.x, use the original package.

 Love the material AppBar?
 Do you want to add more color to the appbar?
 Here's a GradientAppBar.